Hegseth had a second Signal chat where he shared details of Yemen strike, New York Times reports

 The contents of that chat, which The Atlantic published, shows that Hegseth listed weapons systems and a timeline for the attack on Iran-backed Houthis in Yemen last month.

-The White House, the National Security Council and a Pentagon spokesperson did not immediately respond to messages seeking comment about the additional chat group.
+The National Security Council and a Pentagon spokesperson did not immediately respond to messages seeking comment about the additional chat group.

 Hegseth has previously contended that no classified information or war plans were shared in the chat with the journalist.